iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 2. the *.cfg* file (to write one see .cfg file example)
 3. PartitionFinder.py (included in the zippe file - see [Installation of PF2](https://github.com/iRuiz-Ruiz/Notebook/edit/main/README.md#installation-of-pf2))

-To run PF2, the .phy and .cfg files need to be in the same folder (wherever you like, as long you know the path). **Don't move the PartitionFinder.py from its folder.**
+To run PF2, the .phy and .cfg files need to be in the same folder (wherever you like, as long you know the path). **Don't move the file _PartitionFinder.py_ from its folder.**

 ```ruby
 python /usr/yourpath/partitionfinder-2.1.1/PartitionFinder.py /usr/yourpath/output.phy
 ```

+The parameters of the analysis need to be defined in the .cfg file (what includes? see this [section](https://github.com/iRuiz-Ruiz/Notebook/edit/main/Mitogenome_analysis.md#how-to-write-a-cfg-file)) that the program would call during the analysis.

 Now, the interesting part comes... how to interpret the data according to the models (yes, there are more than one parameter you should set for your analysis)?
 Take a look to [Rob Lanfear](http://www.robertlanfear.com/partitionfinder/tutorial/) tutorial.